-National Emblem of India is a representative seal of Republic of India that is based on Lion Capital of Ashoka Pillar (based in Sarnath, Uttar Pradesh.)
-The motto of Indian National Emblem is ‘Satyamev Jayate’ or ‘Truth Alone Triumphs.’ it makes one of the National Symbols of India.
-Though the questions from this topic may not directly be asked in IAS Exam the important facts about the National Emblem can help aspirants in Mains exam and Essay.
+National Emblem of India is a representative seal of the Republic of India that is adapted from the Lion Capital of Ashoka Pillar (based in Sarnath, Uttar Pradesh.)
+India adopted it as the State Emblem on 26th January 1950.
+The motto of the Indian National Emblem is ‘Satyamev Jayate’ or ‘Truth Alone Triumphs.’

 |The NCERT Notes for UPSC is an important asset for candidates writing the UPSC Exams.
 Visit the page now!!